Skip to content

 Eligible students who submit a complete and timely application will have 8 more courses after admission to earn the degree.

-For more details about eligibility, the application process, and the delayed application fee, visit Admissions.
+For more details about eligibility and the application process, visit Admissions.

 Harvard Kennedy School Public Leadership Credential (PLC) Pathway